DreamCom: Finetuning Text-guided Inpainting Model for Image Composition: Experiments

 \subsection{Limitation}

-We provide some failure cases of our method in \Cref{fig:limitation}.
-As mentioned in Section~\ref{sec:method}, when the bounding box is very small, our method may fail to generate the object in the bounding box (row 1, 2).
-Additionally, for the subjects with delicate details (\emph{e.g.}, texts and patterns on the box and keyboard), our model cannot exactly maintain these delicate details.
-In these cases, the baseline methods also fail to produce the composite images with all details perfectly preserved.
-This is still a very critical issue for generative image composition methods.
+We provide some failure cases of DreamCom in \Cref{fig:limitation}.
+For foreground objects with delicate details (\eg, texts on the box and patterns on the keyboard), DreamCom may fail to reconstruct those details, where the baseline methods also fail to preserve all details.
+Thus, preserving delicate details is still a tough task for generative image composition.